nam-trinh/nam-trinh.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
 My name is Nam, and I am currently a PhD candidate at Dublin City University (DCU), where I conduct research using machine learning to model brain data during the human decision-making process.
 Additionally, I am working with a startup named Zazu, where I employ large language models (LLMs) for in clinical drug research.
 With 4 years of experience in machine learning, I specialize in deep learning for brain data (EEG and MRI), speech data and natural language processing.

 Previously in 2021, I worked as a Machine Learning Engineer at the Insight SFI Research Centre for Data Analytics, Dublin City University.
 There, I developed machine learning models aimed at improving mental well-being by creating a pipeline for speech recognition and text sentiment analysis for speech emotion classification.
 In 2022, I was a Research Data Scientist Intern at Huawei Ireland Research Centre, where I help build speech-related and image retrieval applications.

 A few words about myself:

-1. "Tab", "Visual Studio Code", and "Git" person
+1. A "Tab", "Visual Studio Code", and "Git" person
 2. An engineer
 3. An (occasional) guitarist